How we think our brain works isn’t always how it does.

 - Exercise can boost willpower and reorganize the brain

 There is a link between exercise and mental alertness, it works in the same way as exercise is related to happiness.
-When you start exercising your brain recognizes this a moment of stress.
+When you start exercising your brain recognizes this as a moment of stress.
 As your heart pressure increases it leads your brain into thinking fight or flight.
 Your body protects itself by releasing a protein called Brain-Derived Neurotrophic Factor or BDNF.
 This has a protective and repairing element to your memory neurons which act as a reset switch.
 Of course, as we all know, endorphins are released through exercise which increases mood.

 “These endorphins tend to minimize the discomfort of exercise, block the feeling of pain and are even associated with a feeling of euphoria.”